PalisadoesFoundation/talawa-api/src/typeDefs/README.md

 # Documentation

-GraphQL allows developers to document their whole graphQL api within the schema.
-This is done using of a pair of `"""` symbols.
+GraphQL allows developers to document their whole GraphQL API within the schema.
+This is done using a pair of `"""` symbols.
 Any text enclosed within these symbols becomes a description for the field it precedes.

     Here's a good example:-

+    ```graphql
     """
-        This is the graphQL object type of a user.
+    This is the GraphQL object type of a user.
     """
     type User {
         """
         This is the unique id of the user.
         """
-            id
+        id: String

         """
         This is userName of the user.
         """
-            userName
+        userName: String  # Add the type for userName
     }

         """
         This is the graphQL input type of the input required for updating a user.